 What is REAL?

-For our faculty and university professionals, REAL is a promise for support as you create unique ways to provide these types of meaningful experiences for our students.
-We believe the REAL initiative works best as an organic, faculty-driven and student-led process.
+For our faculty and university professionals, it is a promise to support you as you create unique ways to provide these types of meaningful experiences for our students.

-REAL is not a hard reset; instead, it’s an intentional organizing of the types of career-building and civic-minded activities that VCU already does well.
+REAL is not a hard reset, nor will it have a negative impact on the faculty, programs and projects already engaged in experiential learning.
+Instead, it’s an intentional organizing of the types of career-building and civic-minded activities that VCU already does well, providing an anchor for all the university's experiential education activities, including research, study abroad,service learning, practicum and internships.

 A collection of recent articles about REAL: